Accessibility Statement for Central London Community Healthcare NHS Trust

 Our communications team has received training to ensure that they understand the new accessibility regulations and what is required of them.

-We will work with our third-party CMS supplier to understand whether further improvements or fixes can be made before April 2021.
+We continue to work with our third-party CMS supplier to understand whether further improvements or fixes can be made.

 Preparation of this accessibility statement

-The Sexual Health Hertfordshire website was last audited on 1 September 2020 and we continue to review key pages and content.
-The test was carried out by CLCH staff undertaking manual checks.
+The Sexual Health Hertfordshire website was last audited on 1 September 2020.
+The test was carried out by CLCH staff undertaking manual checks and we continue to review key pages and content.